Regional variations of barbecue: Thailand

-Mu kratha is an cooking method that originated in Thailand, In Philippines, Singapore and Malaysia, it is known as mookata.
+Mu kratha is a cooking method that originated in Thailand, In Philippines, Singapore and Malaysia, it is known as mookata.

 Mu kratha is prepared with sliced meat (most often pork) is grilled on the dome in the centre while the vegetables and other ingredients, such as fish balls, cook in the soup (also called Thai suki).
 The hot pot sits on a pail of burning charcoal which grills or boils the food.
 The best foods for this cooking method are pork, chicken, mutton, lamb, seafood, vegetables, and mushrooms.
 The local traditional Thai mu kratha is usually served with nam chim suki, a popular dipping sauce.
 It is well known for using chili sauce as the main ingredient.
 Some restaurants serve nam chim seafood to accompany seafood.

 When cooking mu kratha, a chunk of fat is commonly grilled at the apex of the pan so its grease prevents food from sticking.

-Barbeque in Thailand are mostly found at restaurants inside shopping malls for example Bar-B-Q Plaza which is an Mu kratha restaurant.
+Barbeque in Thailand are mostly found at restaurants inside shopping malls for example Bar-B-Q Plaza which is a mu kratha restaurant.

-Besides Mu kratha, Common barbequed foods in Thailand are Satay, Mu kratha, Kho mu yang, Kai yang.
+Besides mu kratha, common barbecued foods in Thailand are satay, kho mu yang, and kai yang.

 South Asia

-India, Pakistan and Afghanistan
+India, Pakistan, and Afghanistan

 The tandoor is a form of barbecue, particularly focused on baking, that is common in Northern India, Afghanistan, and Pakistan.
 Grilling is also popular, and uses native, local spices, especially the many curry blend variations.
 In addition, there is also the grilling of different types of meat covered in a spicy cream based batter called tikka masala.
 Arguably, this dish has become one of the most symbolic dishes of Indian cuisine.
+Pathar-ka-Gosht is also another dish of South India made on a stone grill using goat meat.